JaredClemence/HashChainFile/README.md

 found on the file iteration, because there are no forward pointers.
 To find uncles, one must identify the files that are NOT referenced in a current file chain.

+## Facade Use

+To make this library easier to use, I have created a facade that makes it more intuitive.
+The classes may be used directly, but until you are familiar with the library, use the facade to make things more simple.

+Note: Look at the FacadeTest.php file for examples of how the facade can be used with HashChainFile instances.

+### Create a new file

+In this example, we create a file with custom headers.

+#### Initialize a facade

+In the examples that follow, we will use a `$facade` variable which is initialized here:

+    $facade = new \JRC\HashChainFile\Facade();

+#### Initialize a new file

+Files are created as new instances, or they are read from an existing file content.
+To create a new file chain, use the following code as a guide:

+    $headers = [];
+    $headers["Content-Type"] = "text/html";
+    $headers["Company"] = "Pediatric Heart Center";
+    //Headers can be set to any value.
+They are used to make empty files unique, and once
+    //set they cannot change.
+    //NOTE: If the header values are left empty, a timestamp value is set automatically to prevent duplication.

+    $file = $facade->makeHashFile( $header );
+    //new files are automatically set to be writable objects

+#### Reading a file from existing content

+The HashChainFile content is a BINN formatted object.
+You can use any BINN format parser to unpack the file.
+A BINN reader will return the file as a nested stdClass object.

+In order to take advantage of this library, you should use the facade to pack the BINN data into an instance of a HashChainFile.

+    //read file data into a content variable.
+We will use $fileContent.
+    $fileInstance = $facade->parseFileData( $fileContent );

+    //files are READONLY by default.
+To edit the file, use this method:
+    $facade->makeFileWriteable( $fileInstance );

+#### Writing to a file

+File instances automatically separate header content from body content.
+I use magic methods to capture attributes dynamically.
+All attributes that you attempt to define will be stored on the `body` object and kept separate from the file header.

+In short: You don't have to worry about writing and reading from a file instance.
+Just use the file as a stdClass object, but remember that your specific class instances will be rewritten as stdClass objects in the file.
+All custom classes will be stripped and only publicly accessible values will be written to the file.

+Tip: Read generic data from a file into your custom classes.
+When you save, write from your classes into the file using generic objects.
+Don't use the file to store object instances directly.

+    //data can be written to the file.
+All data written to the file is appended to the file body.
+    $file->content = "Some text here.";
+    $file->separatedContent = "Other text here.";
+    $file->encryptedContent = "put encrypted content here";
+    //these attributes are arbitrary, call them whatever you like.

+    $newHeaderHash = $facade->getFileReferenceId( $file );
+    $newFileContent = $facade->getBinaryContentForFileStorage( $file );
+    //Any change to the file content will produce a new hash reference...use the reference id to store the file for quick access.
+    //The file content generated must not be altered if it is to be used.
+    //Atering the file content will cause the merkle root to change, which will invalidate the file structure.

+#### Reading header values

+When you must read a header value, use the following method:

+    $headerValue = $facade->getFileHeaderValue( $file, $attributeName );

+#### Get reference to previous file version

+Files are linked together by the hashes of their headers.

+    $previousFileHash = $facade->readPreviousFileHash( $file );
+    $previousFileContent = ""; //load this value with the file content referenced by $previousFileHash
+    $previousFile = $facade->parseFileData( $previousFileContent );
+    $previousFileHash2 = $facade->readPreviousFileHash( $previousFile );
+    $nextFileContent2 = ""; //load the next value again.
+    //using this method, you can iterate from a current file version back through all the versions to the initial file.